Skip to content

 2. In the navigation pane, choose Event history.

-4. In the CreateVpcEndpoint API call, check the username.
-For endpoints created by Aurora Serverless the username displays as RDSAuroraServeless.
-For endpoints created by Amazon Relational Database Service (Amazon RDS) Proxy, the username displays as RDSSlrAssumptionSession.
-To identify the endpoints created by AWS Network Firewall, view the event record for the CreateVpcEndpoint API call and check for tags with the key value of Firewall and AWSNetworkFirewallManaged:
+4. In the CreateVpcEndpoint API call, check the Username value.
+For endpoints created by Aurora Serverless, the username is RDSAuroraServeless.
+For endpoints created by Amazon Relational Database Service (Amazon RDS) Proxy, the username is RDSSlrAssumptionSession.

 "Tag": [